Resume Tips

 6. Proofread for Errors

-It is important to examine your resume for spelling or grammatical errors.
-A small error could create a negative impression on prospective employers.
+Take the time to carefully check your resume for spelling or grammatical errors.
+Even a minor mistake can cause a negative impression to potential employers.

 Conclusion